Prediction markets are important because they create renewed value for accurate, fact-based information.

 Honesty becomes a valuable market because if you report false information you will be financially penalized for it.
-And your reputation on the prediction market suffers as well, making your word less valuable.
+And your reputation on the prediction market suffers as well, making your word and reputation, less valuable.

 Wisdom of the Crowds

-Another positive of DPMs is that they are not limited by location or citizenship.
-That means that anyone with internet access and knowledge to share can participate.
-Currently, there are significant limitations to accessing centralized markets.
+Another positive is that they are not limited by location or citizenship.
+Anyone with internet access and knowledge to share can participate.
+On the other hand, there are significant limitations to accessing centralized markets.

 Fully decentralized DPMs are third-partyless and without regulatory bodies.
 The only regulations are built into the program and run using automated smart-contracts.
 The program maintains the accuracy of the protocol and ensures that stakes are settled based on the terms of the contract.

-Value and prices of shares are determined by the market alone.
+With both types of platforms, the value and prices of shares are determined by the market alone.
 So the value of a prediction is based on the need and perception of the market.
 The equilibrium of the market is therefore represented by the current perception of a market and the information offered by the crowd.